Paper 2024/321

 Abstract

-We show that there is a discrepancy between the emulated floating-point multiplications in the submission package of Falcon and the claimed behavior.
-In particular, we show that floating-point products with absolute values the smallest normal positive floating-point number are incorrectly zeroized.
-However, we show that the discrepancy doesn’t effect the complex fast Fourier transform by modeling the floating-point addition, subtraction, and multiplication in CryptoLine.
+We show that there is a discrepancy between the emulated floating-point multiplication in the submission package of the digital signature Falcon and the claimed behavior.
+In particular, we show that some floating-point products with absolute values the smallest normal positive floating-point number are incorrectly zeroized.
+However, we show that the discrepancy doesn’t affect the complex fast Fourier transform in the signature generation of Falcon by modeling the floating-point addition, subtraction, and multiplication in CryptoLine.
 We later implement our own floating-point multiplications in Armv7-M assembly and Jasmin and prove their equivalence with our model, demonstrating the possibility of transferring the challenging verification task (verifying highly-optimized assembly) to the presumably more readable code base (Jasmin).

 Metadata